mui/material-ui/docs/data/material/guides/routing/routing-zh.md

 ## Global theme Link

 In real-life applications, using a native `<a>` element is rarely enough. element is rarely enough.
 You can improve the user experience by using an enhanced Link component systematically.
-The theme of Material-UI allows configuring this component once.
+The theme of Material UI allows configuring this component once.
 For instance, with react-router: The theme of MUI allows configuring this component once.
 For instance, with react-router:

 ```jsx
 const LinkBehavior = React.forwardRef<